TaylanAkyurek/Presuppositions/README.md

 2) Chosen presuppositions should give best in- formation about the external world or situation that the sentence occured
 b) A language model that will be fed by presup- positions.
 My research aims to push the boundaries of lan- guage models’ inference capabilities by exploring and leveraging the often-overlooked aspect of pre- suppositions in textual data.

-2 What you proposed vs. what you accomplished
+2 What you proposed vs. what you accomplished:

 1) Building a model to generate presuppositions (Done)
 2) Building a language model to make infer- ences given inputs (Done)
 3) Creating datasets based on external datasets + presuppositions of them (Done)